chaw/r7rs-libs/README.md

 * maths
 * md5
 * sha-1
-* sha-2 (1 failure on Kawa / tests fail to run in Sagittarius)
+* sha-2
 * sliding-buffer
 * strings

+(Chibi and Larceny run particularly slow when testing these libraries: perhaps need to use some built-in functions in place of the general-purpose srfi 60.)

 The net packages are not converted, due to lack of portable libraries.